PBC48/ECE-3400-Fall-2018/docs/Milestone1.md

 ### The Line Sensor
 We tried to use the analogRead() function to read input values from the sensors corresponding to the darkness of the surface, but the numbers we read were illogical and unuseable.
-Instead, we used a combination of digital interrupts and polling to gather data from the line sensors.
+Instead, we used digital interrupts to gather data from the line sensors.
 The Arduino supports two digital state change interrupts which trigger an interrupt whenever the state of a digital pin changes.
 We used the interrupts for sensors with time sensitive operations such as following the line.

 #### Code snippet for reading from line sensor using digital pins
 ```cpp